sfinktah/comfy-ovum/README.md

   - Outputs:
     - INT: current value at the cursor.
     - LIST: the full expanded list of values (range(start, stop, step)).
-    - BOOL: exhausted_or_looped — true when the range is exhausted (with repeat disabled) or when it loops (with repeat enabled).
+    - BOOLEAN: exhausted_or_looped — true when the range is exhausted (with repeat disabled) or when it loops (with repeat enabled).
   - Notes:
     - Negative steps are supported exactly like Python range.
 If the computed range is empty, the list is empty and the flag is true; current value returns 0.